CCAA National Cross Country Championships

-With the women’s 5km race scheduled for 11am, and the men’s 8km race scheduled for 12pm, the athletes all met in the breakfast room at 8:15am.
-Conversation was minimal as the butterflies fluttered around each and every gut in the room.
-The women’s team grabbed their gear, and set off for the course at 9:45am.
-After I race the course to check out if the conditions had changed (unfortunately, not much) the women began their warm-up at 10:20am.
+With the women’s 5km race scheduled for 11 am, and the men’s 8km race scheduled for 12 pm, the athletes all met in the breakfast room at 8:15 am.
+The conversation was minimal as the butterflies fluttered around each and every gut in the room.
+The women’s team grabbed their gear and set off for the course at 9:45 am.
+After I race the course to check out if the conditions had changed (unfortunately, not much) the women began their warm-up at 10:20 am.
 Our Kintec shoes (Mizuno Sayonara’s), which up to this point had been kept relatively clean in the dry conditions in the Okanagan, now bore the mud of Ontario!
 Once the women finished their warm-up run, drills, and strides, they were ready to race.

 The course set-up allowed me multiple opportunities to see the athletes, and yell words of encouragement.
 The UBCO ladies executed our race plan to perfection, slowly moving up in the pack, kilometre by kilometre.
 Team score is calculated as the combined finishing place of your top 4 runners.
 Veronika was our first runner across the line, followed by Camille, Alison, and Julianna.
 The four runners were separated by a mere 33 seconds!!
 Strong finishes were also turned in by Rachel and Anna.
 The courage these two ladies showed was inspiring to watch.
 We anxiously awaited the team scores, and the celebration began when we found out, with a combined score of 82 points, the UBC Okanagan women’s team had just won the silver medal at CCAA Cross-Country Nationals!!
 I could not be more proud of every single woman on this team!

 Just like the women, I am proud of the work ethic shown by each individual runner on the men’s team.
-They battled through some tough courses in preparing for Nationals, and many of the lads faced a steep learning curve when we all met for the first time in late August.
-I am anxiously awaiting next season, which we will start preparing for in two weeks time, after some MUCH needed rest!
+They battled through some tough courses in preparing for Nationals.
+Furthermore, many of them faced a steep learning curve last August when we all met for the first time.
+I am anxiously awaiting next season; we will start preparing for in two weeks time, after some much-needed rest!

 Thank you to Kintec, and all those that provided support and encouragement to our UBCO Cross-Country varsity program this year.
 We could not have done it without you!
 We look forward to rewarding your support with more medals next season!